Pentagon confirms U.S. ground operations in Yemen

 The goal is to "disrupt the ability of al Qaeda in the Arabian Peninsula and ISIS-Yemen to use ungoverned spaces in Yemen as a hub for terrorist recruiting, training and base of operations to export terror worldwide."

-In January, officials acknowledged a ground raid against al Qaeda in the Arabian Peninsula after Navy Seals encountered stiff resistance that left a Seal, Owen Ryan Williams, dead.
+In January, officials acknowledged a ground raid against al Qaeda in the Arabian Peninsula after Navy Seals encountered stiff resistance that left a Seal, William "Ryan" Owens, dead.

 President Donald Trump called that raid a "huge success," a characterization that many in his own party, including Sen. John McCain, R-Ariz., criticized.

-The announcement came as the White House sought to use the passage of tax reform to celebrate what officials view as victories, both on Capitol Hill and on the battle field.
+The announcement came as the White House sought to use passage of a tax reform bill to celebrate what officials view as victories, both on Capitol Hill and on the battlefield.
 Vice President Mike Pence said the Islamic State’s "so-called caliphate has crumbled across Syria and Iraq," as he praised Trump's approach to fighting ISIS across the globe.

 Earlier this month, Iraqi Prime Minister Haider al-Abadi announced that Iraqi security forces had defeated ISIS in Iraq.
 U.S. officials congratulated them on their victory, but insisted that difficult days lie ahead.

-Military officials have been bracing for ISIS to look for safe heavens from Africa to Afghanistan as it has lost territory in Iraq and Syria.
+Military officials have been bracing for ISIS to look for safe havens from Africa to Afghanistan as it has lost territory in Iraq and Syria.

 On the Horn of Africa, airstrikes against ISIS affiliates in Somalia have accelerated.
-In October, an ISIS-linked group ambushed a Green Beret led team in Niger leaving four American soldiers dead, the largest loss on the continent since two Black Hawk helicopters were shot down in Somalia in 1991.
+In October, an ISIS-linked group ambushed a Green Beret-led team in Niger leaving four American soldiers dead, the largest loss on the continent since two Black Hawk helicopters were shot down in Somalia in 1993.